Skip to Content

 We wandered our way past the food and drink vendors, debating whether to have a hot chocolate or head straight for one of the sausages cooking on the giant grills.
 We became enthralled by the giant pans of tartiflette—a concoction of potatoes, cheese, lardons, and onion—as the cooks poured in bottle after bottle of white wine to make the mixture creamy.

 Ultimately, we headed upstairs to the enclosed bar to escape the cold for a few minutes.
-Decked in flannels, plaid, and charming mountain décor, we felt like we were snuggled somewhere warm in the Alps rather than a chilly city square.
-With mulled wine in hand, it was the ideal spot to give our feet a break before seeing what else the Christmas markets in Luxembourg had to offer.
+Decked in flannels, plaid, and charming mountain décor, we felt like we were snuggled somewhere warm in the Alps rather than a chilly park.
+With mulled wine in hand, it was the ideal spot to give our feet a break before seeing what else the Christmas markets had to offer.

 Place de Paris